- Destinations

 Sustainable in its approach, the culinary profile of Östergötland centres on local ingredients foraged in nature or sourced from nearby farms and food artisans.
 You'll find a cluster of these along Kinda Canal, selling everything from locally farm-reared meat to freshly harvested vegetables and homemade ice cream.
 At Fresons Bageri & Trädgård (Fresons Bakery and Garden) you can have a coffee while you pick up some fresh bread.

-Local produce is the order of the day at Norrköping’s fine dining restaurant GIN and over in Linköping, restaurant Stångs Magasin will give you an equally rounded flavour of Östergötland's foodie scene.
+In Linköping, restaurant Stångs Magasin will give you a rounded flavour of Östergötland's foodie scene.
 With fresh, organic produce on the menu, it focuses on European and Swedish fare.

 Restaurang Jord in Linköping also makes the most of mother nature's gifts, with delicious tasting menus that are prepared using seasonal ingredients.